hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/frames/DirectorySpyFrame.rst

     :align: left

 The first Parameter the user must define is the working path for the app.
 Either copy the full directory path in the field or use the *Open* button to select a path in a pop-up window.

 .. image:: images/dir_spy/name_pattern.png
     :align: right

-The default settings of the app is to scan for files corresponging to a specific file-naming pattern.
+The default setting of the app is to scan for files corresponding to a specific file-naming pattern.
 An existing file can be selected using the *Open* button and its filename modified to exchange the counters in the filename with hashtags.
 An example of a filename with wildcards is given on the right.
 Note that the Hdf5 dataset key Parameter widget is also shown automatically if a hdf5 file extension was detected.

 .. image:: images/dir_spy/scan_for_all.png
     :align: left

 If the :py:data:`scan_for_all` option has been selected, the filename pattern Parameter will be hidded.
 Note that the Hdf5 dataset key Parameter is also shown and this dataset is looked for in all new files in the specified folder.